gree/fractaljs/docs/jumbotron.md

 # Divide and Conquer #

-**FractalJS** is a Front-end Javascript Library to Help Breaking a Large Web Application into Small Parts and Organize Them Together.
+**FractalJS** is a front-end Javascript library for breaking down a large web application into small organizable parts.